• FAQ

 1. Can students switch out of a class?

-• The answer will always be no. The only exception is if you were misplaced in a class like Math and needed to switch to an appropriate class.
+• The answer will always be no. The only exception is if you were incorrectly placed in a class like Geometry vs Pre-Calculus and needed to switch to an appropriate class.

 2. Does taking part in the Spanish Heritage Program mean that you receive extra college credits, more so than a regular Spanish class?